A Bayesian Deep Learning Framework for End-To-End Prediction of Emotion from Heartbeat: Related Work

-Physiological markers of autonomic nervous activity include galvanic skin response (GSR), electroencephalogram (EEG), electromyogram (EMG), respiration, skin temperature (ST), electrocardiogram (ECG) and photoplethysmogram (PPG) \cite{Jerritta2011}.
+Peripheral physiological markers of autonomic nervous activity include galvanic skin response (GSR), electroencephalogram (EEG), electromyogram (EMG), respiration, skin temperature (ST), electrocardiogram (ECG) and photoplethysmogram (PPG) \cite{Jerritta2011}.
 Note that a heartbeat time series can easily be extracted from both ECG and PPG in the form of inter-beat-intervals (IBIs).

-Existing approaches for ED\textsubscript{P} typically pool a number of biosignals as multimodal input to classifier algorithms \cite{Kim2008b,Alzoubi2012, Goshvarpour2017}.
-However, this directly contrasts the near-unimodal nature of affordable wearable devices in use today.
+Existing approaches for ED\textsubscript{P} typically pool a number of biosignals to form a multimodal input to some classifier algorithm \cite{Kim2008b,Alzoubi2012, Goshvarpour2017}.
+However, this multimodal approach contradicts the vast amount of physiological data obtained by affordable wearable devices today (which is almost exclusively unimodal IBI data).
 Comparatively few studies narrow their scope in accordance with these practical limitations.

-Those studies that have explored unimodal heartbeat models for emotion detection tend to ignore temporal structure of the signal.
-Instead, they employ `static' classifiers that process global features from the input time series (or for a small number of segments).
+Those studies that have explored unimodal IBI models for emotion detection tend to ignore temporal structure of the signal.
+Instead, they employ `static' classifiers that process global features from the input time series (or features calculated over a number of shorter segments).
 Such approaches include Naive Bayes (NB) \cite{Miranda-Correa2017b, Subramanian2016}, linear discriminant analysis (LDA) \cite{Agrafioti2012}, and support vector machine (SVM) \cite{Katsigiannis2018, Guo2016a, Valenza2014b}.
 A summary can be found in Table \ref{relevant_work}.

 A number of studies have sought to model temporal information within EEG signals, using hidden Markov models \cite{Torres-Valencia2015}, Gaussian Process models \cite{Garcia2016}, continuous conditional random fields \cite{Soleymani2012}, and long short-term memory (LSTM) neural networks \cite{Alhagry2017}.
-Such temporal treatment, however, is rare for other physiological data.
+Such temporal treatment, however, is rare for other peripheral physiological signals.
 One notable exception to this involved the use of a temporal neural network to predict valence from ECG input \cite{Keren2017}.
 Here, a combination of convolutional and recurrent layers performed end-to-end learning, improving on computationally expensive manual feature engineering schemes.
-In this study, we too implement end-to-end learning, while further limiting model input to IBI time series to simulate the type of data generated by consumer wearables.
+In this study, we too implement end-to-end learning.
+However, in accordance with aforementioned practical limitations, we further limit model input to IBI time series in order to simulate data of the form generated by consumer wearables.